Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: EXPERIMENTS

 \subsection{Epidemiology}

-To evaluate performance on an epidemiological application, we generate tasks from the Susceptible-Infected-Recovered (SIR) model, which models the spread of infectious outbreaks.
+To evaluate performance on an epidemiological application, we generate tasks from the Susceptible-Infected-Recovered (SIR) model, which models the spread of infectious disease outbreaks.
 It is governed by an infection rate, $\beta$, a recovery rate, $\gamma$, and the number of initial infections, $\omega$.
 We sample $\beta\sim\operatorname{Beta}(2, 8)$, $\gamma\sim\operatorname{InvGamma}(5, 0.4)$, and $\omega\sim\operatorname{randint}(1,5)$.
-The infection rate, $\beta$, is decreased as an inverse function of distance from the infected individual.
+The infection rate, $\beta$, is decreased as an inverse function of distance from the infected individual using a convolutional kernel with width 9 (see \autoref{appendix:exp} for more details).
 In expectation, this parameter setting corresponds to an infection rate of 20\% upon exposure and a 10-day recovery period (similar to COVID-19).
 We train all models on 64x64 images and use the same task distribution as the 2D GP benchmark.
 A notable difference here is that we train and evaluate models with context points included in the test points.
-The reason for this is that unlike infections, recoveries are independent of one another.
-If the model has been told that a particular individual recovered, it should be able to reproduce that in the output, which is is not the case for models that smooth inputs, e.g. PT-TE-TNP and ConvCNP.
-We provide an illustration of the SIR tasks in \autoref{fig:sir}, and the results are in \autoref{tab:sir}.
+The reason for this is that, unlike infections, recoveries are independent of one another.
+If the model has been told that a particular individual recovered, it should be able to reproduce that in the output, which is not the case for models that smooth inputs, e.g.~PT-TE-TNP and ConvCNP.
+BSA-TNP matches the performance of TNP-D on the original domain and outperforms all other methods on the out-of-distribution tasks.